apache/mesos/docs/configuration.md

       --roles=VALUE
     </td>
     <td>
-      A comma-separated list of the allocation
+      A comma-separated list of the allocation roles that frameworks in this cluster may belong to.
+This flag is deprecated;
-      roles that frameworks in this cluster may belong to.
+      if it is not specified, any role name can be used.
     </td>
   </tr>
   <tr>